actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 [1] 8.258543
 [1] 8.110896
 ```
 As you can see, the code is straightforward.
 Note that I tried to find the present value of a 10-year annuity discounted at a effective rate of 4%, one with a yearly payment frequency while the other with a monthly payment frequency.
-The results shown are not far away from each other, with the slight difference to being the effective rate used due to frequency compounding.
+The results shown are not far away from each other, with the slight difference due to different effective rate used due to frequency compounding.

 To make the function of annuity in advance, simply requires a change in the time vector to seq(0, n*p - 1), which I will not illustrate further.